kguzek/guzek-uk-liveseries-server/README.md

     }
     ```

-    > [!TIP]
-    > You can also modify the conversion script to suit your needs.
+    Tip: You can also modify the conversion script to suit your needs.

     Remember to start the torrent service back up again: